HYDRAULICS AND ENVIRONMENTAL QUALITY - 2022/3

 Module code: ENG2101

-The safety and sustainability of environmental systems, as well as of man-made structures in the environment, are controlled by a large number of interacting factors.
-Air and water exert particular stresses on these systems, and so it is important to understand the principles that govern the interaction between elements in order to be able to maintain the integrity of these systems.
-This module will introduce these principles under three headings.
+The safety and sustainability of environmental systems, as well as of man-made structures in the environment, is controlled by many interacting factors.
+In particular, water exerts stresses on these systems, and so in order to maintain the integrity of the systems, it is important to understand the principles that govern these stresses and interactions.
+This module will explore this further.

 Civil and Environmental Engineering